dondi/GRNsight/database/grnsettings-database/README.md

 ### Schema

-The default database name is stored within the settings schema on our Postgres database.
+The default expression dataset name is stored within the settings schema in the Expression database.

 The schema is located within this directory at the top level of this file `schema.sql`.
 It creates the schema as well as defining the table located within the settings schema.